grace-notes/website/contents/topics/alexandria.md

 lifeline.
 Alexandria had been reduced to a small fishing village when Napoleon invaded Egypt in 1798.

-Alexandria, School of
+## Alexandria, School of

-the first Christian institution of higher learning, founded in the mid-2nd century AD in Alexandria, Egypt.
+The first Christian institution of higher learning, founded in the mid-2nd century AD in Alexandria, Egypt.
 Under its earliest known leaders (Pantaenus, Clement, and Origen), it became a leading centre of the allegorical method of biblical interpretation, espoused a